On p-elliptic divergence form operators and holomorphic semigroups: Lp -dissipativity

 \section{\texorpdfstring{$\L^p$}{Lp}-dissipativity}

 Here, we use the algebraic properties of matrices that satisfy Maz'ya and Cialdea's condition $\Delta_p(A) \geq 0$ to prove that $L$ is formally $\L^p$-dissipative.
-From this we shall conclude Theorem~\ref{thm: main2}.
+From this, we shall conclude Theorem~\ref{thm: main2}.

 Some considerations will become less technical for $p\in [2,\infty)$.
-For the results we are after, this will not cause any burden because we can rely on duality and the following observation.
-The reader may recall the definition of $p$-ellipticity from \eqref{eq: p-elliptic definition} beforehand.
+For the results we are after, this will not cause any burden because we can rely on duality and the following observation that already appears in \cite[Prop.~5.8 \& Cor.~5.17.3]{Carbonaro-Dragicevic}.
+We reproduce the easy proof in order to become acquainted with the definition of $\Delta_p(A)$ from \eqref{eq: Deltap}.